emirsdev/odin-recipes/README.md

-A simple recipe website with a main page that redirects to the recipes.
+A simple recipe website that includes lots of images with a main page that redirects to the recipes.

-It is a work in progress at the moment.